 Just do it!
-Anyone, any age, any physical capability can learn to pole dance.
+Anyone any age, with any physical capability, can learn to pole dance.
 Go in with an open mind and an open heart.
-Also, pole dancing is hard so don’t be concerned if you don’t get everything on the first go!
+Also, pole dancing is hard, so don’t be concerned if you don’t get everything on the first go!

 Where can I find pole dancing classes in Auckland?

 Pole dancing in Auckland has blossomed, and you have a variety of studios to choose from.
 I specifically teach at Altitude Pole, which has several Auckland locations (Albany, Drury, Onehunga, and Takapuna) as well as locations nationwide.